LeonardHd/dotfiles/README.md

 # dotfiles

-This repository contains personal dotfiles and configuration files for various applications and tools and uses [chezmoi](https://www.chezmoi.io/).
+This repository contains personal dotfiles, configuration files, and helpful notes for various applications and tools and uses [chezmoi](https://www.chezmoi.io/).

 ## Configure for new environments